Picture strip as well as all photographs separately with additional information on the different subjects. Photo series

 the frequency of particles

 The third picture shows a close-up of the arm of a crinoid, also called feather stars (class Crinoidea).
 These creatures are often mistaken for plants until they start moving their arms and swim gracefully to settle in a different spot on the reef.
 The arms have feathery pinnules to catch planktonic particles and transport them towards the mouth in the centre of the crinoid.
 As relatives to sea stars, they show the fivefold symmetry though in most crinoids the arms are divided into ten or more.

 and light vibrates

-The fourth picture highlights the link to the sunlit world above the waves, to the sky and the universe beyond.
+The fourth picture highlights the link to the sunlit world above the waves, to the sky and to the universe beyond.
 We all love watching sunsets and cloud formations but – for photography and in life – we tend to keep the horizon in sight and things straight.
 Changing our point of view as well as the whole way how we perceive and interpret what we see, think and feel, can be tremendously valuable for our personal development.
 Furthermore, it might turn out most valuable for protecting nature and the world we are living in.
 In the end, everything is connected through energy.

 through space and time

 The fifth picture is again an underwater close-up, this time showing a tube worm, known as feather dusters (family Sabellidae).
 Sabellids live in long tubes constructed of mud or sand cemented by mucus and their common name refers to the multicoloured crown of finely divided tentacles.
 Feather dusters spread their tentacles to feed and breathe but quickly retract them at the first sign of danger.
-They start off in a free-living, microscopic larval stage that disperses from the parental site and metamorphoses into its adult form when settling on the reef.
+They start off in a free-living, microscopic larval stage that disperses from the parental site and metamorphoses into their adult form when settling on the reef.

 to allow the improbable